 Here are some of the best beaches to visit in Phuket:

-This palm tree lined beach is a favorite amongst families, couples, friends, and anyone else who craves tranquility and an abundance of activity at the same time.
+This palm tree lined beach is a favorite among families, couples, friends, and anyone else who craves tranquility and an abundance of activity at the same time.
 Multiple restaurants and shops fill the streets that surround the beach as do numerous accommodations.
 During the summer months, the waves seem to call out to all the surfers that visit, while the other months offer a little more calmness to those simply searching for the warm sun.
 As the sun sets over the water at the end of the day, the lively nightlife begins but never gets out of control.

 Kata Noi Beach